Poetry became my passion after I fell in love with Walter de la Mare's "Silver" in Mrs. Edna Pickett's sophomore English class circa 1962.

 In novelist Stephen Crane’s much anthologized "The Wayfarer," the speaker imparts a little tale about a traveler who sets out to travel down the "pathway to truth."
 The traveler is at once "struck with astonishment" that the pathway is overgrown with weeds.

-So the traveler remarks that obviously nobody had traveled down this path for quite some time.
+So the traveler remarks that obviously nobody has traveled down this path for quite some time.
 Then he notices that each weed is actually "a singular knife."
 It is at this point that the traveler decides he will also abandon this pathway to truth and look for another road.

 Of course, the implication is that like all the others who have tried and then abandoned the way to truth, this traveler will not get to truth either, because he would prefer to travel an easier path.

-Reading of Crane's "The Wayfarer"
+Reading of "The Wayfarer"

 Second Versanelle: "The Violets"

 There was a land where lived no violets.